 Embodied Carbon Strategies to Zero–Workshop (3.5 AIA LU|HSW CEUs)

 Embodied carbon accounts for an increasingly large proportion of carbon emissions from new buildings.
 The industry is rapidly improving its understanding and response to embodied carbon with new practices, tools, and real projects.
 The workshop will explore key materials including concrete, steel, timber, insulation, and carbon sequestering options.
 It will introduce the latest design and data tools available and engage participants in interactive discussions about designing to lower embodied carbon.

 Getting to Zero Energy in Schools–Workshop (see tour below) (4 AIA LU|HSW CEUs)

 Zero energy schools are possible and don’t have to come with a premium price tag.
 Students and teachers benefit from healthy and productive learning spaces and districts benefit from cost avoidance on utility expenses that can be put back into the classroom.
 This workshop will weave the experiences and lessons learned of districts and technical experts as they share resources, tools, and steps to success in designing, constructing and operating school facilities that produce as much energy as they consume.
 Participants will refine their understanding of the overall process and technical design features via case studies and lively interaction with others who are getting to zero in schools.
-Includes a tour to Bishop O’Dowd High School.
-CEUs pending.
+Separate registration required for adjunct tour of Bishop O’Dowd High School Center for Environmental Studies.